Chuck Versus the Family Volkoff: Reception

 The episode received generally positive reviews from critics.
 HitFix Senior Editor Alan Sepinwall wrote that "Timothy Dalton was everything we had come to expect from him in the part: scary and dangerous and then so much the funnier for the way he kept trying to work the steps and turn over a new leaf.
 The episode left [Alexei]'s sincerity up in the air for most of the hour - was he really serious about making amends, or just trying to distract Chuck from his latest evil plan? - but Volkoff is such a well-drawn character, and Dalton so talented and versatile, that the comedy worked either way...
 Vivian, on the other hand?
 I'd been iffy on her in her most recent appearance, and putting her on camera with [Alexei], even briefly, was just a reminder of how much less she brings to the table."
 Ryan McGee of The A.V.
-Club gave the episode a A-.
+Club gave the episode an A−.
 Though he praised Dalton's performance, McGee wrote, "The direct parallels between Chuck and Vivian haven't really panned out in the way the show initially envisioned it.
 Let's face it: These two aren't exactly Buffy and Faith in terms of being foils for one another.
 The show has never painted Chuck as ever potentially going to the dark side.
 It has used Casey and occasionally Sarah to serve that function at times, but never Chuck.
 At this point, he's as set in his moral code as possible.
 Had the Vivian storyline happened at the outset of his Intersect 2.0 days, perhaps the taste of power could have gone to his head, with Vivian as an example of the road not taken.
 As such, Vivian's existence largely serves to connect her to the larger spy world of the show, not draw a direct parallel to the support system that helped Chuck overcome any potential temptations."
 Eric Goldman of IGN gave this episode a score of 8 out of 10, writing, "This Chuck got off to a shaky start.
 I don't know how to put my finger on it exactly, but the pacing felt off in the first third or so of the episode...
 Thankfully, things picked up considerably as the episode went along – I'd say the turning point was the scene in which Chuck was sent in to meet with the pirates.
 The way Chuck's big announcement that he worked for Alexei Volkoff immediately led to a bunch of guns pulled on him was funny, as was not only Chuck asking to play Uno (for his life), but that the pirate did indeed have the game."
 Carl Cortez of Assignment X, however, gave the episode a negative review, calling it "a painfully nonsense driven episode that's now grasping at straws in an attempt to round out the last part of the season with an adequate storyline."